mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 The current script must be a function script.
 This instruction must execute at most once per function activation.

-#### Optimized arguments

-If `script->needsArgsObj()` is false, no ArgumentsObject is created.
-Instead, `MagicValue(JS_OPTIMIZED_ARGUMENTS)` is pushed.

-This optimization imposes no restrictions on bytecode.
-Rather, `js::jit::AnalyzeArgumentsUsage` examines the bytecode and enables the optimization only if all uses of `arguments` are optimizable.
-Each execution engine must know what the analysis considers optimizable and cope with the magic value when it is used in those ways.

-Example 1: `arguments[0]` is supported; therefore the interpreter's implementation of `JSOp::GetElem` checks for optimized arguments (see `GetElemOptimizedArguments`).

-Example 2: `f.apply(this, arguments)` is supported; therefore our implementation of `Function.prototype.apply` checks for optimized arguments (`see js::fun_apply`), and all `JSOp::FunApply` implementations must check for cases where `f.apply` turns out to be any other function (see `GuardFunApplyArgumentsOptimization`).

-It's not documented anywhere exactly which opcodes support `JS_OPTIMIZED_ARGUMENTS`; see the source of `AnalyzeArgumentsUsage`.

 ##### `Rest`